CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

   * create this file and add the required lines to start the Delayed Job worker.
 * ./config/routes.rb
   * add: a route to access the Delayed Job web dashboard.
+* open two terminals
+  * $ bin/delayed_job start
+  * $ rails s
+* open browser to localhost:3000/products/new
+  * create a new product and check the log to see if the email was sent.
+* open browser to localhost:3000/products/1/reviews/new
+  * create a new review and check the log to see if the email was sent.
 ## ********************** End *********************

 ## ********************* Labs *********************